ballerina-platform/ballerina-lang/stdlib/jdbc/src/main/ballerina/jdbc/Module.md

     dbOptions: { useSSL: false }
 });
 ```
-The full list of client properties can be found listed under the `sql:PoolOptions` type, which is located in the
+The full list of client properties can be found listed under the `jdbc:PoolOptions` type.
-`types.bal` file of the SQL module directory.

 ### Creating tables